McGlash/Mars-Mission-Webpage/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

-In this challenge, I will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this challenge, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines the approach:

 ## Step 1 - Scraping